Last Updated on

 This is where you can access the different meal plans that eMeals offers and you’ll get to choose what recipes you want to use for the week.
-Once you’ve selected your meals for the week, the eMeals app goes through and creates a shopping list for you.
+Once you’ve selected your weekly meal options for the week, the eMeals app goes through and creates a shopping list for you.
 One thing that I really loved about eMeals is that it allowed me to go through and add in my other items into the grocery list, which made it a lot easier to keep everything in one spot instead of having two grocery lists!

 You can also save recipes for later if you’ve found something that you really enjoyed.
 Plus, you can just pull up a recipe right from your iPhone or Android device- no need to switch over to a laptop or having to depend on a printer to print out anything!

 Here are some of this week’s meals that I have received and which are not overly complicated and repetitive:

 Hearty Slow Cooker Roast with Broccoli Florets with Horseradish Sauce

 The first meal that I tried from eMeals was their hearty slow cooker roast with broccoli florets with horseradish sauce.
 When I added this meal to my shopping list, I really loved how eMeals broke down the recipe and listed every single ingredient that I needed.

 There were several basic ingredients that I didn’t have lying around in my kitchen (olive oil, steak seasonings, garlic, etc) for all of these recipes.
 But, I think if you have a well-stocked kitchen that has those extra ingredients that help ‘make’ a recipe, you won’t be spending as much upfront for each meal!